-Democrats Scolded For Misusing Mitch McConnell’s Made Up Supreme Court Rule
+Democrats Scolded for Misusing Mitch McConnell’s Made-up Supreme Court Rule

 Democrats hope that having so much on the line will fire up their base too — though lawmakers might have trouble matching voters’ fervor.
 As MSNBC’s Chris Matthews put it, “I think if the Democratic leadership under Schumer allows [Trump’s nomination] to go forward, they’re going to have a huge problem with the Democratic base.”

 The reality is Democratic senators don’t have much power to stop this.
 Despite some futile calls for Trump to replace the Supreme Court’s “swing vote” with a centrist, he’s very likely to pick a conservative with a clear interest in overturning Roe v.
 Wade.
 At first glance, the numbers don’t seem so bad: since there are only 51 Republican senators and John McCain is out battling brain cancer, just one Republican could derail the confirmation.
 But the two pro-choice Republican senators, Lisa Murkowski and Susan Collins, have generally supported Trump’s Cabinet and judicial nominations.
-Plus, their “no” votes could be offset by the three red state Democrats – Joe Manchin, Joe Donnelly, and Heidi Heitkamp – who backed Trump’s last Supreme Court nominee, Neil Gorsuch.
+Plus, their “no” votes could be offset by the three red-state Democrats — Joe Manchin, Joe Donnelly, and Heidi Heitkamp — who backed Trump’s last Supreme Court nominee, Neil Gorsuch.

 Since McConnell already nuked the filibuster — lowering the threshold for Supreme Court confirmations from 60 votes to a simple majority — to ensure Gorsuch would make it onto the Court, the Democrats’ next best option is hoping that Senator Jeff Flake is so passionate about blocking Trump’s judicial nominees over a vote on tariffs that he’s willing to make an enemy of every conservative in the country.